Littlebury: Church

 The parish church of Holy Trinity was built on the site of a Roman camp.
 The first record of it dates from 1163 and the church was considerably altered between 1870 and 1874.
 It houses a beautiful stone font with decorated oak canopy.

 St Peter's church at Littlebury Green was built in 1885.
 The village formerly supported a chapel, situated on Chapel Green, but no trace of it remains.

 Governance

 An electoral ward in the same name exists.
 This ward stretches south to Arkesden with a total population at the 2011 census of 1,708.

 Amenities

 The village has a pub, the Queen's Head, a fourteenth-century coaching inn.
+The pub is currently closed.